-A number of staff will inspect each place setting to insure that the table is in perfect order.
-H.M. the Queen always provides a final inspection to see that everything has been done to Royal standards.
+Several staff members will inspect each place setting to ensure that the table is in perfect order.
+Just as it is done at Winsor Castle H.M. the Queen always provides a final inspection to see that everything has been done to Royal standards.

 At one end of the ballroom are two thrones, specifically intended for Queen Elizabeth and Prince Philip.
 It is interesting to note that they are very rarely used.

 The festooning on the front of the head table dates back to George IV’s coronation banquet.
 While the Queen occasionally sets up a head table near the aforementioned thrones, it is not her preference.

 H.M. the Queen actually enjoys being seated in the center of a table so that she is able to converse with several of the guests in attendance.

 For large banquets and state dinners, there is a team of 20 chefs who prepare the food behind the scenes.
 Within the ballroom are a total of 19 serving stations to aid the footmen in serving the elaborate meals, which can include up to 10 separate courses.

 The amazing tables always feature beautiful floral arrangements and platters of fresh fruit.
 Candlelight is provided by several candelabras.
 The largest is over 4 feet tall.
 They were designed by sculptor John Flaxman and feature the Greek mythology gods Mercury and Bacchus.